PisanA/checkstyle-webpage/index.md

 <br><br>

 ## Line is longer than 100 characters (found 109).
-A normal computer screen cannot show more than 100 characters horizontally.
+A normal computer screen cannot show more than 100 characters horizontally, preferably under 80 character.
 The long line should be broken into shorter lines to ensure readability. <br>
 ![image](https://user-images.githubusercontent.com/54456351/126028286-b6396342-31e5-40b2-9de9-567957605454.png)
 <br><br>